-In my research, I’m interested in the epistemology of uncertain beliefs, the connection between epistemology and other normative theories, the foundations of statistics, modal logic, and the philosophy of mathematics.
+In my research, I’m interested in the epistemology of uncertain beliefs, the connection between epistemology and other normative theories, the foundations of statistics, decision theory, modal logic, and the philosophy of mathematics.
+I run research projects on epistemic utility theory and the scientific approach to epistemology.
 See Research link above.
+I have been interviewed about my research at 3AM, Imperfect Cognitions, and The Reasoner.

-I lecture and lead seminars in the philosophy department on everything from metaphysics and epistemology to logic and the philosophy of language.
+I lecture and lead seminars in the philosophy department on everything from Kant’s first Critique, formal epistemology, and logic to philosophy of religion and philosophy of death and illness.
 For lecture slides and course notes, see Teaching.

-Over the past two years, I have been heavily involved in developing and running the University of Bristol’s new Foundation Year in Arts and Humanities.
+Over the past four years, I have been heavily involved in developing and running the University of Bristol’s new Foundation Year in Arts and Humanities.
 This is a one-year introduction to arts and humanities that prepares students for an undergraduate degree in the Faculty of Arts.
+Hear some of the students from the first cohort talking about their experience of the programme here:

 I blog a little over at M-Phi, a blog dedicated to mathematical philosophy.